Terms of Reference

 To appoint members of the Court as provided for in these Statutes.

-After consideration of such reports, recommendations or nominations as are required by these Statutes to appoint the Vice-Chancellor, the Deputy Vice-Chancellor, Pro-Vice-Chancellors, the University Secretary, Heads of Schools and the University Librarian.
+After consideration of such reports, recommendations or nominations as are required by these Statutes to appoint the Vice-Chancellor, the Deputy Vice-Chancellor, Pro-Vice-Chancellors, Heads of Schools and the University Librarian.

-After consideration of a report from the Senate, to deprive persons of any Degrees or other distinctions or titles conferred on them, and to revoke any Diplomas or Certificates granted to them by the university, and withdraw all privileges connected therewith.
+After consideration of a report from the Senate, to deprive persons of any Degrees or other distinctions or titles conferred on them, and to revoke any Diplomas or Certificates granted to them by the University either itself or jointly in conjunction with other institutions, and to withdraw all privileges connected therewith.

-To bring from time to time before the Court and the Senate any matters which in its opinions should be dealt with by these bodies respectively.
+To bring from time to time before the Court and the Senate any matters which in its opinion should be dealt with by these bodies respectively.